American Society of Criminology: History

-Training Officials.
-August Vollmer (then 65 years old) was named President-Emeritus, and Orlando W. Wilson (one of Vollmer's former students) was named President.
+The society traces its history back to a meeting of seven men at the home of retired Berkeley Police Department chief and criminology professor August Vollmer on December 30, 1941.
+The meeting was said to be "for the purpose of furthering college police training and standardizing police training curricula".
+Establishing itself as the National Association of College Police Training Officials (NACPTO), the group elected Vollmer, who was due to be deployed into the military following the attack on Pearl Harbor, as President-Emeritus and Orlando W. Wilson as president.

-The organization was renamed the Society for the Advancement of Criminology in 1946, and renamed the American Society of Criminology after a meeting held in March 1957 at the University of Southern California.
+After the end of World War II, the NACPTO underwent a reorganization in 1946 and became known as the Society for the Advancement of Criminology (SAC).
+In June 1950, the society became affiliated with the American Association for the Advancement of Science, and in December of that year, was accepted into the International Society of Criminology.
+The SAC officially changed its name to the American Society of Criminology in November 1957.

 Divisions

 The Society has a number of divisions.
-They have been stablished at different times over its history, from the Division of International Criminology established in 1981 to the Division of Public Opinion and Policy established in 2021.
+They have been established at different times over its history, from the Division of International Criminology established in 1981 to the Division of Public Opinion and Policy established in 2021.

 Publications

 The Society publishes a newsletter, The Criminologist, and two journals.
 The journal Criminology has been published since 1963.
 It is generally regarded as the leading journal in the field, and is distributed worldwide.
 The journal Criminology & Public Policy has been published since 2001.

 Many of the Society divisions also publish journals and newsletters.